 The passage of time

-There is one or two things to note however coming from a Disgaea veteran returning back to the 1st game and that is the game is much slower paced than the later entries in the series, if there was an option to increase movement speed I could not find it.
+There are one or two things to note however coming from a Disgaea veteran returning back to the 1st game and that is the game is much slower paced than the later entries in the series if there was an option to increase movement speed I could not find it.
 Also to skip attack animations, which although are really cool, can get repetitive after the 876th you sat through them (EDIT: I found an option to skip animations in the settings some 60 hours in!).
 These are such minor issues though and if they where removed I am sure some Disgaea 1 purists would be upset!
 That said, when compared to the original game, Disgaea 1 Complete doesn’t feel too interfered with.
 The main change is the HD visuals.